 Medtronic offers full-body MRI access on all SCS devices*.
 Your Medtronic SCS device will never hold you back from getting a scan anywhere on your body if you need it.

 *Under specific conditions.
-Refer to product labeling for a full list of conditions
+Refer to product labeling for a full list of conditions"

 The stimulator is similar to a pacemaker.
 Medtronic has one of the smallest and thinnest implantable neurostimulators on the market, designed for patient comfort.